CodeRedModding/CodeRed-Retrievers/README.md

 ## CodeRed Retrievers

-Used by [CodeRed Launcher](https://github.com/CodeRedModding/CodeRed-Launcher) and by the internal mod itself, this repository can be used as an example for storing and retrieving values.
+Used by [CodeRed Launcher](https://github.com/CodeRedModding/CodeRed-Launcher) and by the internal module itself, this repository is used for storing and retrieving values.